 Five Reasons to Visit Myrtle Beach This Fall

 Fall is arguably one of the best seasons on the Grand Strand – and for good reason!
-The weather couldn’t be more perfect, there are tons of things to do, fewer people are visiting and the list goes on and on.
-Concerns over COVID-19 mean that our local hotels, restaurants and attractions are limiting the number of people inside, allowing for social distancing and taking the proper cleaning and disinfecting precautions to keep everyone as safe as possible.
+The weather couldn’t be more perfect, there are tons of things to do, fewer people are visiting, and the list goes on and on.

 Fewer Crowds & Wide-Open Beaches

 Find your new favorite attraction this fall at the beach!
 With cooler temperatures throughout the area, it’s easier to explore everything Myrtle Beach and the rest of the Grand Strand has to offer.
 Brookgreen Gardens should be on everyone’s must-see list.
 The attraction is listed as one of the Top 10 Gardens in the US by TripAdvisor and is home to its own zoo, special tours and so much more.
-Other fun attractions to discover include Alligator Adventure and Duplin Winery at Barefoot Landing, the Myrtle Beach SkyWheel and the Boardwalk, Pavilion Park at Broadway at the Beach or any of our great state parks.
+Other fun attractions to discover include Alligator Adventure and Duplin Winery at Barefoot Landing, the Myrtle Beach SkyWheel and the Boardwalk, Pavilion Park at Broadway at the Beach, or any of our great state parks.
+The fall is packed full of annual festivals and events like the Fall Bike Rally, Irish Italian International Festival, live concerts, food festivals, and all around fun.